 Pre-plan before you go

-• don’t save up calories earlier in the day, but make your meal fit into your normal schedule
+• don’t save up calories earlier in the day but make your meal fit into your regular schedule

 • do not starve yourself before going out